Queen's Quest: Momo Watanabe's leadership (2018–2021)

-Momo Watanabe incident (December 2021)

 Momo Watanabe had been the victim of Starlight Kid's mind games as the latter's strategy to gain more recruits into Oedo Tai since Kawasaki Super Wars on November 3.
 Their feud degenerated into an eight-woman elimination tag team match in which both of them would be the captains of their respective teams.
 The losing captain would be forced to join the enemy unit and if Starlight Kid lost, she would have to unmask.
 The match took place on December 18, at Osaka Super Wars.
 With the match coming down to the wire and Queen's Quest holding a 2 to 1 advantage over Starlight Kid, Momo Watanabe betrayed her faction and hit her long-time tag team partner AZM over the head with a chair, handing the win to Oedo Tai and anointing herself the “Black Peach” of the group.
 Watanabe became the first leader of a Stardom faction to betray their own unit.